-The famous “Painted Ladies of San Francisco", otherwise known as “Postcard Row" or the “Seven Sisters", are a row of colorful Victorian houses located at 710–720 Steiner Street, across from Alamo Square in the neighborhood of Haight Ashbury.
+The famous “Painted Ladies of San Francisco", otherwise known as “Postcard Row" or the “Seven Sisters", are a row of colorful Victorian houses located at 710–720 Steiner Street, across from Alamo Square.
 These Queen Anne-style homes are one of the thousands built in San Francisco during its booming growth at the end of the 19th-century.
 Their brightly colored edifices have become a pop culture staple, and are one of the most well-recognized examples of California Victorian architecture.

 Photo Source: JonDoeForty1

 Although the term “Painted Ladies" was first used by writers Elizabeth Pomada and Michael Larsen in their 1978 book Painted Ladies - San Francisco's Resplendent Victorians, this style of home was being built beginning in the 1860's.
 San Francisco's Victorian building boom began after the 1849 gold rush, when the city's population swelled from 800 to 25,000 in a year.
 With the new arrivals came rising demand for new housing.
 During the 1860s and 1870s, these homes were built in the Queen Anne style, and were originally painted a chalky white to disguise their redwood structure and resemble stone.
 While many of the mansions of Nob Hill were destroyed by the 1906 San Francisco Earthquake, thousands of the mass-produced, more modest houses survived in the western and southern neighborhoods of the city.